Bhaveshmeghwal21/AMC_Summer_Camp-2024/Beginner/Mechanical Design and Drone Basics/Readme.md

 ### Task 3
-You have to design a propeller in solidworks just follow this [tutorial](https://youtu.be/SU8QDIEdPk0?si=UEd9ODGdl9sptwxL) and you will understand it
+You have to design a propeller in solidworks just follow this [tutorial](https://youtu.be/ohcwMSK_Yfs?feature=shared) and you will understand it
 For submission purpose screen record your last 5 min design and submit the CAD file & video in link

+_For creativity you can also make a propeller CAD model using this [geometrical data](https://www.apcprop.com/wp-content/uploads/2024/01/PE0-FILES_WEB-202401.zipx)_